-IRS rules generally allow you to depreciate commercial buildings over 39 years (27½ years for residential properties).
-Most times, you’ll depreciate a building’s structural components — such as walls, windows, HVAC systems, elevators, plumbing and wiring — along with the building.
+Business buildings generally have a 39-year depreciation period (27.5 years for residential rental properties).
+Most times, you depreciate a building’s structural components, including walls, windows, HVAC systems, elevators, plumbing and wiring, along with the building.
 Personal property — such as equipment, machinery, furniture and fixtures — is eligible for accelerated depreciation, usually over five or seven years.
-And land improvements — fences, outdoor lighting and parking lots, for example — are depreciable over 15 years.
+And land improvements, such as fences, outdoor lighting and parking lots, are depreciable over 15 years.